Cargill/splinter/splinterd/man/splinterd.1.md

 which is currently used for signing transactions and Splinter administrative payloads.
 This allows the same signing key to be used as an authorization identity.

-Biome credentials for the splinter REST API can be enabled using the `--enable-biome` flag.

 The Splinter daemon provides 5 options for configuring OAuth for the REST API: